A cast where every (or almost every) member represents a stereotype of some sort. These stereotypes can include:

 - Occupational stereotypes (doctor, soldier, pirate, artist, etc), usually wearing Stock Costume Traits.

 - Subculture or lifestyle stereotypes (Surfer Dude, Valley Girl, Goth, etc).

 - Ms Fanservicesnote representing "sexy" versions of certain job/subculture/nation/etc. identities (sexy cop, sexy nurse, sexy librarian, etc.).

 - Expies of well-known historical or fictional characters (Bruce Lee Clone, Joan Of Archetype, Classical Movie Vampire, etc), usually representing their respective nations/ethnicities.

 If an All-Stereotype Cast contains a couple of non-stereotypical characters, they tend to be:

 - "Normal Guys/Girls" who are much less stereotypical, but also much more "generic" than the rest.
-One of them is usually the main hero and Audience Surrogate note
+They're usually the main hero and Audience Surrogate note .

 - Wacky gimmick characters.

 - If it's a video game that features bosses/mid-bosses, they're also quite often non-note stereotypical.